 Halifax police wouldn't say whether Segerts is a person of interest because the case is still open.
 They are aware he attacked Tanya in 2008, but wouldn't say whether he was a person of interest in the case.

 The close friend of Tanya's family who didn't want her name used said Tanya had stolen from people and ripped off others due to her addiction.
 Someone else who held a grudge might have killed her, she speculated.

 I don't know who killed Tanya Brooks.
-Segerts was in jail at the time, and neighbourhood rumours are just that—rumours.
+Segerts was in jail at the time, and neighborhood rumors are just that—rumors.

 There's a huge gap between conjecture and conviction.
 Police need evidence directly linking a suspect to a murder, or a witness who will take the stand, as Tanya was willing to do.

 Over the phone from his small Labrador community of Hopedale, known in Inuit as Agvituk, or "Place of the Whales," Loretta's brother Edmund Saunders said his sister struggled early in life, but was later accepted as a student at Saint Mary's University in Halifax.

 At the sentencing of her killers on Wednesday, her parents said she had dropped out of school in grade nine, and moved to Montreal where she struggled with drugs and alcohol.
 She was homeless and sleeping on park benches.